Python-PyQt/PyQt6-Docs/descriptions/QtCore/QDateTime-c.rst

 Remarks
 -------

-**Note:** :sip:ref:`~PyQt6.QtCore.QDateTime` does not account for leap seconds.
+:sip:ref:`~PyQt6.QtCore.QDateTime` does not account for leap seconds.

-**Note:** All conversion to and from string formats is done using the C locale.
+All conversions to and from string formats are done using the C locale.
 For localized conversions, see :sip:ref:`~PyQt6.QtCore.QLocale`.

-**Note:** There is no year 0 in the Gregorian calendar.
+There is no year 0 in the Gregorian calendar.
 Dates in that year are considered invalid.
 The year -1 is the year "1 before Christ" or "1 before common era."
 The day before 1 January 1 CE is 31 December 1 BCE.

-**Note:** Using local time (the default) or a specified time zone implies a need to resolve any issues around :ref:`qdatetime-timezone-transitions`.
+Using local time (the default) or a specified time zone implies a need to resolve any issues around :ref:`qdatetime-timezone-transitions`.
 As a result, operations on such :sip:ref:`~PyQt6.QtCore.QDateTime` instances (notably including constructing them) may be more expensive than the equivalent when using UTC or a fixed offset from it.

 .. _qdatetime-range-of-valid-dates: